gvolpe/blog-comments/_posts/2019-03-12-context-bound-vs-implicit-evidence.md

 }
 {% endhighlight %}

-And these are the results, running with 20 iterations, 5 warmup iterations, 1 fork and 1 thread:
+And these are the results, running with 20 iterations, 5 warm-up iterations, 1 fork and 1 thread:

 {% highlight bash %}
 sbt> jmh:run -i 20 -wi 5 -f1 -t1